 You don’t need to wear a tie bar with a waistcoat (vest) or cardigan.
 It’s redundant.
 They both hold your tie in place.

 Well, that’s it, Ladies and Gentlemen, if you want to be styled by me.
-I will get you into some amazing made to measure clothing.
-I’m talking about fabrics from some of the well-known fabric mills that are located throughout Italy.
+I will get you into some amazing made to measure suits, outerwear, shirts etc using fabrics from some of the well-known fabric mills that are located throughout Italy.

-Ladies, I can get you into formal, business and casual made to measure’s as well. suits, jeans, shirts, outerwear etc.
+Ladies, I can get you into some made to measure’s as well.

 If you’re in Pittsburgh, the appointments will be in-person.
-I will be in Dallas and New York City periodically throughout the year where you can schedule an in-person appointment.
+I will be in Dallas and New York City periodically throughout the year where you can schedule an in-person appointment with me.

-I look forward to seeing you at one of my happy hour couture events, the cruise, and conference.
+I look forward to seeing you at one of my happy hour couture events, and the cruise.
 So make sure you sign-up to get on the VIP mailing list to find out what’s going with GSF, click here.

 Thanks so much for stopping by.
 I’m looking forward to seeing you styling & profiling!